amideb/Beanstalk-Instance-Profile-Troubleshooting/README.md

 <br>

-## Step 5: Create a new IAM service role
+## Step 5: Create a new IAM Role

-Click on the "Permissions" category.
-Here, you will configure the service role for Elastic Beanstalk:
+- Open the IAM Console in your AWS Management Console.

--   Choose "Create new role".
+- In the navigation pane, choose "Roles", and then "Create role".
+- In Trusted entity type Select `AWS Service` .
+- Choose the "EC2" use case, and then "Next: Permissions".
+- In the Attach permissions policies page, type "AWSElasticBeanstalk" in the search box.
+- Check the boxes for "AWSElasticBeanstalkWebTier", "AWSElasticBeanstalkWorkerTier", and "AWSElasticBeanstalkMulticontainerDocker".
+- Click "Next: Tags" to optionally add tags to the role.
+- Click "Next: Review".
--   For "Service role name", type `aws-elasticbeanstalk-service-role`.
+-  For Role name, type "aws-elasticbeanstalk-ec2-role" and then click "Create role".
--   Make sure "IAM instance profile" is set to `aws-elasticbeanstalk-ec2-role`.

 <br>